-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
+In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Township does not have any deferred outflows of resources.

-In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 The separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Township does not have any deferred inflows of resources.